2020–2021 U.S. troop withdrawal from Afghanistan: Taliban offensive and continued withdrawal

 On 2 July, Germany and Italy withdrew their troops from Afghanistan.
-On the same day, American forces vacated Bagram Airfield.
-Afghan officials complained that the Americans had left without notifying the new Afghan commander until more than two hours after abandoning the base.
+On the same day, American forces vacated Bagram Airfield, a strategic logistics hub that was long seen as both the operational and symbolic heart of US operations in the country.
+Afghan officials complained that the Americans had left the base without notifying the new Afghan commander until more than two hours after abandoning the base.
 As a result, the base was ransacked by looters before they could take control of the airfield.
+A ceremony for transferring control of the base from US to Afghan troops was reportedly held on 3 July, to little fanfare.
+Reuters called the American departure from Bagram "an effective end to the longest war in US history."
 Meanwhile, fighting raged between the Taliban and Afghan government forces, with analysts from Al Jazeera saying that the Taliban was "at the door of Kabul".

 On 8 July 2021, President Biden announced that the official conclusion to the war in Afghanistan would be on 31 August 2021.
-Biden defended the withdrawal of US troops, saying to trust "the capacity of the Afghan military, who is better trained, better equipped and ... more competent in terms of conducting war". but the Afghan army was easily overwhelmed by the Taliban's advance in a matter of weeks.
+Biden defended the withdrawal of US troops, saying to trust "the capacity of the Afghan military, who is better trained, better equipped and ... more competent in terms of conducting war" but the Afghan army was easily overwhelmed by the Taliban's advance in a matter of weeks.

-On 12 July 2021, Austin S. Miller stepped down from his post as commander of US and NATO forces in Afghanistan.

 By 12 July 2021, the Taliban had seized 139 districts from the Afghan National Army.
 According to a US intelligence report, the Afghan government was expected to collapse within six months of the withdrawal, however the US military later revised the assessment stating the collapse would occur much sooner.

+Also on 12 July 2021, Gen. Austin Miller stepped down from his post as commander of US and NATO forces in Afghanistan.

 Spokesmen for the Taliban, including Suhail Shaheen and Mohammad Naeem, issued statements that all foreign forces should withdraw from Afghanistan.
 The Taliban (self-styled the "Islamic Emirate") refused to participate in any talks until all foreign forces had withdrawn from the country.
 Local militias in the north of the country had reportedly engaged in combat against the Taliban.
 Footage taken on 16 June and released on 13 July showed Taliban gunmen executing 22 Afghan servicemen who had been attempting to surrender.

 Australia had 1,500 troops in Afghanistan before the American-led withdrawal.
 That number was further reduced to 80 before Australian forces were completely withdrawn on 15 July.

 On 21 July, the highest-ranking US military officer, Chairman of the Joint Chiefs of Staff Mark Milley, reported that half of all districts in Afghanistan were under Taliban control and that momentum was "sort of" on the side with the Taliban.
 On 21 July 2021, the US Air Force launched airstrikes against Taliban positions in Afghanistan.